GregBland/train_val_test_sets_article/README.md

 # train_val_test_sets_article
-Example code for "Training, validation and testing sets and why they are essential" article.
+Example code for "Training, Validation and Testing Sets and Why They are Essential" article.